 The Town Belt Traverse

 The following article describes a typical Town Belt traverse event which has been organised by the Dunedin Amenities Society at 2 yearly intervals from 2013.
-However due to the onset of the COVID-19 pandemic at the beginning of 2020, this event has had to be postponed for the past year.
+However due to the onset of the COVID-19 pandemic at the beginning of 2020, this event has had to be postponed for the past three years.
 Despite this setback we would encourage you to explore the walk for yourself.
-Please refer to our self-guided walking brochure under the Dunedin Town Belt Walking Guide on our Home page.
+Please refer to our self-guided walking brochure under the Dunedin Town Belt Walking Guide for details and a route map.

 Background to the Town Belt Traverse